 - Aloe vera gel: Moisturizes the skin without giving it a greasy feel.
 It contains antioxidants including, beta carotene, vitamin C and E that can help improve the skin’s natural firmness and keep the skin hydrated. (buy here)

-- Glycerine: is a humectant, which means that it draws moisture to the skin, and it functions as a preservative when used as a majority part of a glycerite recipe. (buy here)
+- Glycerine: is a humectant, which means that it draws moisture to the skin, and it functions as a solvent and preservative when used as a majority part of a glycerite recipe. (buy here)

 Not sure where to find these, or other ingredients?
 My shopping guide may help you.